meeraa5/meeraa5/README.md

 Nice to meet you!
 I'm currently a rising senior at SJSU in Computer Science.
 This summer 2025 I am interning at HPE as a Data Engineer.

-I am Learning AI/ML with Cornell Univeristy and Break Through Tech is helping me break through tech :)
+I am Learning AI/ML through the course by Cornell Univeristy and Break Through Tech is helping me break through tech :)

 I am truly looking forward to join a reserach opportunity and would love to collaborate on that and also on AI/ML/DS related project.